Kubernetes containers: A comprehensive runtime comparison

 CoreOS also published a container standard called appc before Docker created the OCI.
 However, as Docker gained popularity, CoreOS pivoted to cofound and support the OCI.
 This helped broaden its scope and eventually the OCI also encompassed parts of appc. rkt and appc were eventually abandoned.

-Over time, experience with these early and diverse approaches to containers helped bring a level of standardization to the OCI specs.
+Over time, experiences with these early and diverse approaches to containers helped bring a level of standardization to the OCI specs.
 Various implementations of the spec were released, which make up what I'll call the "modern" container runtime landscape.

 In this section, we will review different types of container runtimes.
 Generally, they fall into two main categories: Open Container Initiative (OCI) runtimes and Container Runtime Interface (CRI).